Qinghai Tibet Railway Travel: A Once In A Lifetime Experience

 Qinghai Tibet Train travel Ticketing and Altitude Sickness

 - Trains run on fairly low altitude from sea level till Xining.
-Trains can depart from Beijing/Chengdu/Shanghai/Xi'an/Guangzhou/Lanzhou/Chongqing to Lhasa but all go through Xining.
-To travel flexibily, you can also arrive in Xining by air before transfering to the train.
+Trains can depart from Beijing/Chengdu/Shanghai/Xi'an/Guangzhou/Lanzhou/Chongqing to Lhasa, but all go through Xining.
+To travel flexibily you can also arrive in Xining by air before transferring to the train.